About Carleton's Digital Collections

 If you have or are aware of collections that need to be digitized or are already digitized but could be a good fit for CDC, please contact a member of the Digitization Team at email@example.com

 More about Carleton College Digital Collections

 To support the use of digital materials in teaching and to facilitate online access to the materials unique to Carleton, the Library collaborates with campus partners to create Carleton College Digital Collections.
 Currently, the site includes historical collections, such as archival photographs, historical documents, audio/video, alumni and literary magazines, and students' newspapers and publications.
 The site also includes teaching collections, such as the Art & Art History Department's Visual Resources Collection, and class-specific resources including American Sublime, California Images, and others.
-If you are interested to discover Northfield-related resources, please visit Northfield History Collaborative webiste.
+If you are interested to discover Northfield-related resources, please visit Northfield History Collaborative website.